waas-rent/vesc_can_sdk/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

+## Internal Knowledge

+### Packets vs Commands

+In the context of VESC communication, there is a distinction between sending packets and commands.
+Packets are the raw data structures transmitted over the CAN bus, while commands are higher-level abstractions that represent specific actions or queries.
+This SDK supports both packets and commands seamlessly, abstracting away the differences so users can focus on their application logic without worrying about the underlying details.

 ## Status Message Parsing Functions

 These functions parse VESC CAN status messages that are automatically sent by VESC controllers.